Ahmad Shah Massoud

-Following the rise of the Taliban in 1996, Massoud, who rejected the Taliban's fundamentalist interpretation of Islam, returned to armed opposition until he was forced to flee to Kulob, Tajikistan, strategically destroying the Salang Tunnel on his way north.
+Following the rise of the Taliban in 1996, Massoud, who rejected the group's extremist interpretation of Islam, returned to armed opposition until he was forced to flee to Kulob, Tajikistan, strategically destroying the Salang Tunnel on his way north.
 He became the military and political leader of the United Islamic Front for the Salvation of Afghanistan or Northern Alliance, which by 2000 controlled only between 5 and 10 percent of the country.
 In 2001 he visited Europe and urged European Parliament leaders to pressure Pakistan on its support for the Taliban.
 He also asked for humanitarian aid to combat the Afghan people's gruesome conditions under the Taliban.
 On September 9, 2001, Massoud was injured in a suicide bombing by two al-Qaeda assassins, ordered personally by the al-Qaeda leader Osama bin Laden himself; he lost his life while en route to a hospital across the border in Tajikistan.
-Two days later, the September 11 attacks occurred in the United States, which ultimately led to the North Atlantic Treaty Organization invading Afghanistan and allying with Massoud's forces.
-The Northern Alliance eventually won the two-month-long war in December 2001, removing the Taliban from power.
+Two days later, al-Qaeda operatives carried out the September 11 attacks, prompting swift military action by the United States.
+Within weeks, American and NATO forces invaded Afghanistan, allying with Massoud's forces and toppling the Taliban from power.
+By December 2001, the Northern Alliance had secured control over the country.